Lapland on a Budget: Our 3 Day Rovaniemi Itinerary

 Join us as we share our itinerary, costings and tips about our amazing trip to Lapland that we took in February 2024!

-We found some super cheap flights out of Liverpool at just £48 return then planned out our own DIY itinerary to save money.
+We found some super cheap flights out of Liverpool at just £48 return then planned out our own DIY itinerary itinerary to Lapland, which saved us lots of money.

 We’ll spill all our tips and tricks for a budget-friendly adventure that’s still full of magic.